 How to Download Pokemon GO on a Jailbroken iPhone

 Some users with jailbroken iPhones have reported that the game crashes upon use because of its jailbreak detection.
 Thanks to the wonderful community over on /r/jailbreak, there's a way to bypass that detection.

 Reddit user ryley_angus posted a link to a patched version of his repo that will circumvent any jailbreak checks for the game.
 You can download the repo here.
-(Or here if you want the repo by itself.)

 This worked for a majority of users, but for some it didn't do the trick initially.
 In most cases, it was because users had other jailbreak detection bypass tweaks installed.
 So if that's the case for you, make sure you remove all other jailbreak detection tweaks before installing this one.
 Other redditors confirmed that after clearing all others, ryley_angus' tweak worked just fine.

 How to Fix Pokemon Trainer Club Login Issues

 Unable to login with your Pokemon Trainer Club account?
 Having to completely relog every single time you open the game?